walmartlabs/lacinia/docs/tutorial/database-1.rst

 For an operation like this one, which returns at most one map, we use ``first``.

+.. sidebar:: createdAt and updatedAt

+   Our code selects and even renames the ``created_at`` and ``updated_at`` columns, even though they are not yet in the schema.
+   This is not strictly necessary, but is useful for illustrative purposes.

 Further, we remap the keys from their database snake_case names, to their GraphQL camelCase names, where necessary.
+This `could` be done in the query using the SQL ``AS`` keyword, but it makes the SQL code harder to read and write and is easy to do in Clojure code.

 If no rows match, then the seq will be empty, and ``first`` will return nil.
 That's a perfectly good way to identify that the provided Board Game id was not valid.